kyrill71/php-route/README.md

 "minimum-stability": "dev"
 ```

-In your index.php file, include the following code is required for the package to work:
+In your index.php file, the following code is required for the package to work:
 ```php
 <?php
 require 'vendor/autoload.php';